devgateway/www.developmentgateway.org/_posts/2014-10-07-applying-me-to-the-open-data-movement.md

 created: 1412689534
 old_path: news/applying-me-open-data-movement
 title: Applying M&E to the Open Data Movement
-lede: Since its very beginning, Development Gateway has been committed to open data initiatives, and without a doubt great strides have been made in open data acceptance and adoption.
+excerpt: Since its very beginning, Development Gateway has been committed to open data initiatives, and without a doubt great strides have been made in open data acceptance and adoption.
 More and more development organizations, practitioners, and national governments have begun publishing all sorts of programmatic and financial information.